Animal welfare and rights in China: Controversial practices and incidents

-In 2008, more than 40 animal activists in Beijing gathered to protest the reported cooking of live cats in the Guangdong province.

 The 2010 documentary San Hua by Guo Ke was the first to depict China's cat-meat industry.
 In one scene, Guo and fellow activists stopped a transport truck to find "more than 300 cats crammed into cramped wooden cages, unable to move"—some missing tails and others "crushed into unconsciousness".
 For another scene at Fa's Cat Restaurant in Kaiping, Guo used a hidden camera to film cooks beating cats with a wooden stick, dumping them into a fur-removal machine, and then boiling them.
 A cook at the restaurant claimed: "The worse you treat them the better they taste.
 It makes sure the blood gets into the meat and it tastes delicious."
 Reports from 2013 and 2015 suggested that although the consumption of cat meat was widely considered taboo in China, it was still eaten in some rural and southern regions.

 Online tabloid newspapers widely shared a video in September 2016 of a greyhound-type dog being forced into a large barrel of boiling water.
 An article on The Telegraph stated that dogs are intentionally tortured in such ways to improve the taste of their meat.
 A couple other reports have stated that since 2015 there has been little evidence for those allegations.
 Growing publicity around such incidents, as well as increasing pet ownership, has led to disapproval of the dog and cat meat trade, amongst most surveyed Chinese, with supply and demand of those markets on a steady decline.

 Yin Yang fish involves deep-frying fish while it is still alive.
 The practice has been condemned by animal-rights activists.
 Many chefs in Taiwan are no longer willing to prepare it, but according to the defunct China Post, it has been popular in mainland China.
 In 2009, a video of diners consuming this dish went viral on YouTube and provoked an outcry from PETA.